 Governance & Ethics

-Symantec’s Board of Directors has a duty to oversee all significant business issues, including strategy and long-term business plans, product issues, corporate responsibility, legal and ethical compliance, executive selection and compensation, and Board conduct.
-To enable the Board to successfully perform these duties, Symantec adheres to corporate governance best practices, particularly as they relate to Board independence:
+Symantec’s Board of Directors has a duty to oversee all significant business issues, including strategy and long-term business plans, corporate responsibility, legal and ethical compliance, executive selection and compensation, and board conduct.
+To enable the Board to successfully perform these duties, Symantec adheres to corporate governance best practices:

-- Our eight-member Board is composed of seven independent directors and Symantec’s CEO.
+- Our nine-member Board is composed of eight independent directors and Symantec’s CEO.

 - Only independent directors serve on the Audit, Compensation and Leadership Development, and Nominating and Governance Committees.

-- We strive to maintain a diverse Board composition so as to accurately reflect the concerns of stockholders.
+- We strive to maintain a diverse board composition so as to accurately reflect the concerns of stockholders.
+In FY14, two additional women were appointed, bringing the total to three women on Symantec’s Board (30 percent of total board members).

 Executive Compensation In determining compensation, we work hard to appropriately balance the interests of all our constituencies—our executive officers, our employees, our stockholders, our business partners, and our community.
 The Board’s Compensation and Leadership Development Committee undertakes a rigorous review of proposed executive compensation programs to ensure that they are fair and sufficient to secure experienced, talented leaders; they tie compensation to both current and long-term company and individual performance; and they do not create risks that are reasonably likely to have a material adverse effect on our company.
 The review process includes a comprehensive performance evaluation, comparison with other companies’ practices, and consultation with compensation experts.